RobiNN1/PHP-UI-Kit/docs/layout/grid.md

 </div>
 ```

-It is also possible to specify a value for a specific framework, in this case the first and second values are ignored.
+It is also possible to specify a value for a specific framework.
+In this case, the first and second values are ignored.

 ```php
 echo grid_open([100, 50, ['bootstrap5' => 'col-6',],]);